nehaaprasad/goforge/README.md

 # GoForge

- GoForge is an AI-assisted engineering workflow that converts natural-language tickets into validated pull requests for Go monorepos.
+GoForge (repository **goforge**) is an AI-assisted engineering workflow platform.
+Its first product surface, **PatchFlow**, converts natural-language tickets into validated pull requests for Go monorepos.

 The system is designed around **clarity, safety, and reviewability**:
 - plan the work first